victorkryz/HR-Utils/README.md

 # HR-Utils
-HR-Utils is a Pl/SQL package enables operating on HR schema entities using its API (Pl/SQL user types, oracle object types, collections) as an alternative of direct access to HR's tables.
+HR-Utils is a Pl/SQL package enables operating on HR schema entities using packages's API (Pl/SQL procedures, user types, oracle object types, collections) as an alternative of direct access to HR's tables.

 ## Common